Bayreuth's most beautiful sides: From baroque to bathing fun

 Between architectural masterpieces and Richard Wagner

-Bayreuth's many destinations are well worth a visit, for even outside the Bayreuth Festival season there is much to discover in the city in Upper Franconia: starting with Bayreuth's oldest building, the Romanesque-influenced city church.
-The first forerunners of the town church were mentioned in documents as early as 1194, and construction of the present complex finally began in 1270.
-Especially recommended: A guided tour up to the former turret's flat in the bell tower.
-But Bayreuth has much more to offer: for example, the impressive baroque theatre of the "Margravial Opera House", which has also been a UNESCO World Heritage Site since 2012, or the Richard Wagner Museum, which impressively shows the composer's life's work and the spirit of the 19th century.
+Bayreuth's diverse excursion destinations are well worth a visit - even outside of the Bayreuth Festival season, there is plenty to discover in the city in Upper Franconia.
+Let's start with Bayreuth's oldest building, the Romanesque-style town church.
+The church's first predecessors were mentioned in documents as early as 1194, while the current complex was built from 1270 onwards.
+Highly recommended: a guided tour up to the former tower keeper's flat in the bell tower.

-Green park romance and golden palms
+Hofgarten Bayreuth - green park romance and golden palms

-There are many ways to feel good in Bayreuth: The Bayreuth Stadtbad is particularly recommended for wellness.
-The high ceilings with round arches create a pleasant atmosphere, and the white and blue tiles also visually pick up on the focus on water.
-The modern facilities invite you to linger: a large swimming pool with massage jets and waterfall, a tingling whirlpool as well as a steam bath and two textile saunas make a visit an experience.
-You can relax even more extensively in the Bayreuth "Oasis" and choose the right wellness option for you from various Hawaiian, Indian or Tibetan massages.
+The modern facilities invite you to linger: a large swimming pool with massage jets and waterfall, a tingling whirlpool as well as a steam bath and two textile saunas make your visit an experience.
+You can relax even more in the Bayreuth "Oasis" and choose the right wellness option for you from various Hawaiian, Indian or Tibetan massages.

 Franconian beer and hearty delicacies in the traditional inn